-EE 4G LTE service goes live in 11 U.K. citiesAlex Wagner - Deputy Managing Editor, News Desk
+EE 4G LTE service goes live in 11 U.K. citiesAlex Wagner - Editorial Director of News and Content

 Today's a big day for high-speed mobile broadband lovers (who isn't one of those?) in the U.K., as EE has flipped the switch on the country's first 4G LTE service.
 The network is live in 11 cities today, which are Bristol, Birmingham, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Sheffield and Southampton, with plans to cover five more cities before Christmas rolls around.
 Looking further ahead, EE plans to expand by 2,000 square miles each month, with plans to cover 98 percent of the country by the end of 2014.